fbpx

 Slayman’s family acknowledged his passing in a statement, expressing comfort knowing the hope he provided to countless transplant patients.
 They believe his legacy will inspire patients, researchers, and healthcare professionals working towards a future where organ scarcity is no longer a barrier to life-saving transplants.

 What do you think of the story?
-Share your thoughts and stay tuned for more latest news.
+Share your thoughts and stay tuned for more latest news on Gazette Now, including Entertainment News, World News, Sports News, Education News, and Daily Horoscope.